Philipp Otto Runge: Career

-In 1804 he married and moved with his wife to Hamburg.
-Due to the imminent danger of war (the Napoleonic siege of Hamburg) they relocated in 1805 to his parental home in Wolgast where they remained until 1807.
-In 1805 Runge's correspondence with Goethe on the subject of his artistic work and color became more intensive.
-Returning to Hamburg in 1807, he and his brother Daniel formed a new company in which he remained active until the end of his life.
-In the same year he developed the concept of the color sphere.
 In 1808 he intensified his work on color, including making disk color mixture experiments.
 He also published written versions of two local folk fairy tales The fisherman and his wife and The almond tree, later included among the tales of the brothers Grimm.
 In 1809 Runge completed his work on the manuscript of Farben-Kugel (Color sphere), published in 1810 in Hamburg.
 In the same year, ill with tuberculosis, Runge painted another self-portrait as well as portraits of his family and brother Daniel.
 Runge died in Hamburg (annexed by Napoleon I to the First French Empire 1804–15), December 2, 1810.
 The last of his four children was born on the day after Runge's death.

 Runge was of a mystical, deeply Christian turn of mind, and in his artistic work he tried to express notions of the harmony of the universe through symbolism of color, form, and numbers.
-He considered blue, yellow, and red to be symbolic of the Christian trinity and equated blue with God and the night, red with morning, evening, and Jesus, and yellow with the Holy Spirit (Runge 1841, I, p.
-17).
+He considered blue, yellow, and red to be symbolic of the Christian trinity and equated blue with God and the night, red with morning, evening, and Jesus, and yellow with the Holy Spirit (Runge 1841, I, p.17).

 As with some other romantic artists, Runge was interested in Gesamtkunstwerk, or total art work, which was an attempt to fuse all forms of art.
 He planned such a work surrounding a series of four paintings called The Times of the Day, designed to be seen in a special building, and viewed to the accompaniment of music and his own poetry.
 In 1803 Runge had large-format engravings made of the drawings of the Times of the Day series that became commercially successful and a set of which he presented to Goethe.
 He painted two versions of Morning (Kunsthalle, Hamburg), but the others did not advance beyond drawings.
 "Morning" was the start of a new type of landscape, one of religion and emotion.

 Runge was also one of the best German portraitists of his period; several examples are in Hamburg.
 His style was rigid, sharp, and intense, at times almost naïve.